Lost Android: How to find my lost Android phone

 6. Remove screen lock

-Click Remove Screen Lock once you find your lost phone to disable the screen lock and resume using your device.
+Click Remove Screen Lock to disable the screen lock and resume using your device when you find it.

 7. Wipe device